som-snytt/docs.scala-lang/sips/pending/_posts/2015-08-08-intuitive-interpolation-escapes.md

 ## Motivation ##

-String interpolation is a popular feature.
+String interpolation is a popular feature because it simplifies string composition and avoids using the `+` operator for concatenation.

+However, it deviates from ordinary string literal syntax with respect to escape sequences and triple-quoting (multiline strings).

 Everyone wants to write s"hello, \"$world\"" but they can't.

+Also, triple-quoted literals are not only multiline but unprocessed: newlines are preserved and also escape sequences.

+Since escape processing is performed by the interpolator but the interpolator can't distinguish single- and triple-quoted strings, an interpolator is unable to mimic the "raw" semantics of triple-quotes.

+The goal of this proposal is to make interpolation easier to use by enabling interpolators to behave like ordinary literals and, indeed, to unify the two mechanisms.

 Currently, the parser takes an interpolated string as arbitrary characters between double quotes (`"`).